khasselmeier/DDH_Prototype/README.md

 # DDH_Prototype
-**What's New:**
-1. Players can use WASD to move around the cave
-2. Players use their mouse to control camera movement
-3. Collect gems by walking near them

-**What's Coming Soon:**
+***What's New This Week:***

+**General:**
+1. Win by collecting the quota (collect all gems)
+2. Kill enemies by throwing rocks at them (left click to throw rocks)
-1. Players can throw rocks at enemies
+3. Players can pick up rocks and gold scattered on the floor

+**NPC Changes:**
-2. Players can collect gold and rocks
+1. Players can trade with an NPC by exchanging gold
-3. Players can trade with NPCs to receive upgrades
+2. Players must trade with an NPC to mine gems

-4. Players can die to enemies
-5. A way to win the game
+**UI Changes:**
-6. The quota needed to win and the current collected quota will be shown on UI
+1. The quota needed to win and current quota are shown on UI
+2. The rock amount is shown on UI
+3. Gold owned is shown on UI

+***What's Coming Soon:***
+1. Players can die to enemies
+2. Enemies will chase the player

 Play: https://khasselmeier.github.io/DDH_Prototype/